aliterc/aliterc.github.io/index.md

 I have taught Photoshop in school once.
 Our school was opposite China Petrol University.
 My dad had his own invention of a big machine.
 I could lead teams to sell things, organise team to shot videos.
 My Phsycology, Crisis management were good.

+- 1020 Rugby Union-Hartley and Farrell perfect fit as co-captains, says Jones

+LONDON, Oct 18 (Reuters) - England coach Eddie Jones said his decision to make Dylan Hartley and Owen Farrell co-captains for the November tests was “almost a no-brainer” though his idea that they will take the field holding hands is one of his less likely predictions.

+Jones made Hartley his captain in one of his first acts after taking over as head coach and has been a staunch supporter of the hooker during England’s superb winning run and subsequent struggles.

+With Hartley ruled out of this year’s South Africa tour with concussion issues, Farrell, a natural leader on the pitch throughout his career, took over the job seamlessly.

+Now the two men will officially share the duties in a move that Jones does not see as particularly ground-breaking.

+“To me it almost became a no-brainer,” he said after announcing his squad for the games against South Africa, New Zealand, Japan and Australia.

+“Having watched Dylan captain the side for so many tests and then watching Owen in South Africa, the combination of those two together is just a great fit and whatever team I’ve coached where we’ve had success you’ve always had two at the top and traditionally they’ve been called a captain and a vice-captain, but I see the role as being co-captains.

+“Dylan will handle certain things on the field, Owen will handle certain things, the things that come natural to him, and then off the field we’ve got a great combination because Dylan’s a bit older, Owen’s younger and that combination of looking after responsibilities off the field will work well.”

+Asked who would take on the traditional captain’s roles on matchday, Jones said: “They’ll hold hands when they run out.
+Dylan is always next to the referee so it’s natural for him to speak to the referee.
+When there’s a penalty they have a discussion about what to do — they’ll work it out, it’s a very natural situation.

+“We’ll use it in November and if it’s right going forward, we’ll take it right through to the World Cup.”

+Jones added that his decision was partly based on the off-field demands.

+“In England the job of the captain is probably the biggest job in the world,” he said.
+“In most of the world you do the press conference which is one little gathering of five or six people for about five minutes and then you’re done.

+“Here it’s two hours of non-stop questioning and it’s the same for the captain and I want to make sure it doesn’t overburden them in their own preparation.”

+Jones said he had a similar set-up, if not in name, during his time coaching Australia.

+“We had John Eales as captain and George Gregan as vice-captain,” he said.
+“Who spoke to the referee more?
+George Gregan.
+Who was more influential in the team?
+George Gregan.
+Who was one of the greatest captains of all time?
+John Eales.

+“The combination of those two together was enormously powerful and I see Owen and Dylan being able to create that same leadership power — of being able to galvanise the team on and off the field together.”

 - 1019 What you need to know about SA’s historic liver transplant from an HIV-positive donor

 South Africa’s done it again.
 Last week, surgeons from the Wits Donald Gordon Medical Centre became the first in the world to transplant a liver from a donor living with HIV.